Prayer Mysteries

 Even in the Old Testament, God’s people were called to fight the enemy, keep themselves holy and in no way compromise and yet, for at least two divinely brilliant reasons, God chose not to give them quick deliverances but to keep them battling their enemies year after year:

-Exodus 23:29 But I will not drive them out in a single year, because the land would become desolate and the wild animals too numerous for you.
+Exodus 23:29 I will not drive them out from before you in one year, lest the land become desolate, and the animals of the field multiply against you.

-As Peter affirmed, no matter how intimate your relationship with the all-powerful Lord is, you should “not be surprised at the painful trial you are suffering, as though something strange were happening to you” (1 Peter 4:12).
+As Peter affirmed, no matter how intimate your relationship with the all-powerful Lord is, you should “don’t be astonished at the fiery trial which has come upon you, to test you, as though a strange thing happened to you” (1 Peter 4:12).

 Consider the spiritual heroes portrayed in the faith gallery in Hebrew 11.
 Many of us lock on to the first half of the gallery – those who by faith received miracles – and overlook the second half, who through faith received the power to endure torment and martyrdom when God saw a better way than to grant miraculous avoidance.